pRizz/iota-transaction-spammer-webapp/replay attack.md

 Using some creativity the attacker can manipulate situations to help allow the attacks described above.
 Here are some examples.

 **“Baiting” Signature Reuse**
 In this case the attacker finds an address they would like to control as the exit address in a Chain Replay.
 They send $1 transfers to this address tempting the owner to withdraw them.
 The owner might see this as free money and withdraw it to a safe address.
 Some wallets may even do this automatically.
-This would leave the attacker with enough information forge transactions from the address.
+This would leave the attacker with enough information to forge transactions from the address.

 **“Missed a Zero”**